Professions in Radiation Therapy

 Nurses work with the radiation team to care for patients during the course of treatment.
 They help evaluate the patient before treatment begins.
 They may talk to the patient about potential side effects and their management.
 During the course of radiation treatments, the nurse may evaluate the patient weekly or more frequently to assess problems and concerns.
 Nurses play a key role in educating the patient about treatment, side effects, etc. Radiation oncology nurses are registered nurses licensed to practice professional nursing.
 Most nurses in radiation therapy have additional accreditation in the specialty of oncology nursing.
 Advanced practice nurses in oncology, which include clinical nurse specialists and nurse practitioners, have completed a master's degree program.

 Social workers may be available to provide practical help and counseling to patients or members of their families.
-They can help a patient and family members cope.
+They can help a patient and their family members cope with the stressors associated with a cancer diagnosis.
 They also may help arrange for home health care and other services.
 Social workers may be licensed.
 Licensed social workers must have a master's degree and pass an examination.

 Dietitians work with patients to help maintain nutrition.
 They monitor the patient's weight and identify any nutritional problems.
 Dietitians educate patients and may provide them with recipes and nutritional supplements to improve their nutritional status before, during and after treatment.
 Dietitians attend four years of college then usually take part in a one-year internship.
 The American Dietetic Association registers dietitians who have passed a professional examination.